-At the head of this method stands our teacher Ahba, a famous meditation master and abbot of a large Buddhist monastery in Northern Thailand.
+At the head of this meditation method stands our teacher Ahba, a famous meditation master and abbot of a large Buddhist monastery in Northern Thailand.
 In the Netherlands Herman Schreuder offers the necessary guidance.
-Our teachers apply a strict ethical code which is deeply interwoven with buddhist practice itself.
+Our teachers apply a strict ethical code which is deeply interwoven with our buddhist practice itself.

 Our guidance takes place out of love and gratitude for the Dhamma and is entirely on a donation basis.

 The basis of this meditation lies in practicing it every day, by yourself.
 In the Netherlands it is also possible to join our meditation groups.

 If you want to know more, don’t hesitate to contact us.

 Ahba (‘Ahba’ is Burmese for father) came walking out of the forest near Taunggyi in Myanmar as a monk sometime in the 1950s.
 Ahba speaks little about his own past.

 What we know is that he already enjoyed considerable respect during his participation in the sixth buddhist council meeting in Myanmar in 1954 because of his deep experience with samatha meditation (concentration meditation).

 When there was speculation about meditation on buddho (the qualities of the Buddha) during the council meeting, he took the floor and it became very quiet in the room because there was no one else with the same level of experience.